Skip to content

 Executive Director, HCL

 Jeff Gilbreath joined Hawaiian Community Assets in 2008 with a background in youth mentoring, family services and affordable housing.
 Jeff has over 20 years of experience in nonprofit program development and management, and deep knowledge of federal and state policy promoting sustainable communities.
-Under his leadership, HCL has deployed more than $26.5 million in grant and loan capital to support affordable housing for more than 3,000 Native Hawaiian and local families.
+Under his leadership, HCL has deployed more than $26.5 million in grant and loan capital to support affordable housing for more than 3,000 native Hawaiian and local families.

 Kahua Newsletter Spring 2022 Prevent Foreclosure Hawai‘i Lending Foreclosure Assistance Fund